bbohen/robinhood-graph/README.md

 # robinhood-graph

 An unofficial WIP GraphQL transformation layer for Robinhood Trade's Private REST API.
 This is based on [unofficial documentation](https://github.com/sanko/Robinhood) but is not intended to have all the functionality of the REST API.
+Feel free to open PRs with additions to the graph.

 ## Usage